 Hi there, thanks for stopping by!
-I’m an avid reader, freelance writer, and author living in San Diego with my husband, preschool girl, and baby boy.
+I’m an avid reader, freelance writer, and author living in San Diego with my husband, first grade girl, and preschool boy.

 I’m horribly long winded so my fiction writing is naturally of the full-length-novel type.
 Sometimes, when I’m feeling ambitious, I’ll attempt a short story.
-My debut novel, Lessons in Gravity, will be released this October.
+My published novels are Lessons in Gravity and Leaving Everest.

 If you’re looking for a more formal, third-person bio, you can find that here.
 Otherwise, let me leave you with some random autobiographical tidbits: